top of page

 Move to breakout sessions

-This breakout explores how newsrooms in Asia-Pacific can adopt content authenticity tools amid multilingual workflows, diverse audience trust dynamics, and fast-moving misinformation environments.
-Discussion will surface newsroom-specific challenges, priority use cases, and readiness for pilot implementations.
+This breakout explores how organisations responsible for producing and preserving trusted content in the public interest including newsrooms, archival institutions, and organisations managing evidentiary or documentary content can adopt content authenticity tools amid multilingual workflows, diverse audience trust dynamics, and fast-moving misinformation environments.
+Discussion will surface sector-specific challenges, priority use cases, and readiness for pilot implementations across news media, cultural heritage, and high-stakes documentation contexts.

 Who should attend:

-For news organisations, media technology providers, CAI / C2PA technical representatives, platform integrity or news partnerships teams
+For news organisations and broadcast media, archival and cultural heritage institutions, humanitarian and documentary organisations managing evidentiary content, media technology providers, and CAI / C2PA technical representatives and platform integrity or news partnerships teams.

 '-